RustyRoboticsBV/Rusty.Serialization/Documentation/CSCD.md

 ## Introduction
 This formal specification document describes the syntax of a serialized data format called *Compact Serialized C# Data* (CSCD).
 CSCD is a human-readable, compact, and unambiguous format capable of fully expressing arbitrary C# object graphs.

-The format is self-describing and does not require an external schema.
+The format is self-describing and does not require an external schema for parsing or round-trip serialization.
 Values may be annotated with optional type labels and ID metadata, enabling parsers to reconstruct objects with their original types and preserve reference links.

 Note that many of the CSCD literals are more abstract than a C# type.
 For example, all signed and unsigned integer primitives, regardless of precision, are represented using a single integer literal.
 Some common data structures, such as lists, time and colors, have dedicated compact literal forms in order to reduce verbosity.